Compassion Starts Here

-Global Family Travels' Compassionate Community Tours and Team Building Experiences in Greater Seattle unite our Learn, Serve & Immerse travel pillars with impactful one-day excursions that strengthen our region’s diverse communities, natural surroundings and history in a fun, engaging way and inspire participants to be better local and global citizens.
+Global Family Travels' Compassionate Community Excursions and Team Building Experiences unite our Learn, Serve & Immerse travel pillars with impactful, educational outings to learn about our region’s diverse communities, natural surroundings and history in a fun, engaging way and inspire participants to be better local and global citizens.

 Seattle skyline & Ferris wheel photo credit: Lisa Merrill of Merrill Images

 Culture of Giving: Engage with the Pike Place Market Foundation & Pike Market Food Bank

 Engage in a day of learning and caring for our community, starting with a private tour to learn about the history of the iconic Pike Place Market and the Pike Place Market Foundation, the neighborhood, and the development of the Pike Market Food Bank.
 You will also engage in a service project that will support those engulfed in some of our communities’ biggest challenges like hunger and homelessness.

 The city of Seattle is named after the chief of the Suquamish and Duwamish people, Chief Seattle.
 In partnership with the Suquamish Museum, this enriching program highlights learning about the natives of our region, including their land, culture, language, environment, human rights, leadership, responsibility, understanding, and cooperation.

 This tour is also offered as a team-building experience which will inspire your team with centuries-old wisdom to build and preserve your own culture.